David Souter: Early career

-In 1968, after two years as an associate at the law firm of Orr & Reno in Concord, New Hampshire, Souter realized he disliked private practice and began his career in public service by accepting a position as an Assistant Attorney General of New Hampshire.
-As Assistant Attorney General he prosecuted criminal cases in the courts.
-In 1971, Warren Rudman, then the Attorney General of New Hampshire, selected Souter to be the Deputy Attorney General.
-Souter succeeded Rudman as New Hampshire Attorney General in 1976.
+In 1968, after two years as an associate at the law firm of Orr & Reno in Concord, New Hampshire, Souter began his career in public service by accepting a position as an assistant attorney general of New Hampshire.
+In 1971, Warren Rudman, then the attorney general of New Hampshire, selected Souter as deputy attorney general.
+Souter succeeded Rudman as New Hampshire attorney general in 1976.

-In 1978, with the support of his friend Rudman, Souter was named an associate justice of the Superior Court of New Hampshire.
-As a judge on the Superior Court he heard cases in two counties and was noted for his tough sentencing.
+In 1978, Souter was named an associate justice of the New Hampshire Superior Court.
 With four years of trial court experience, Souter was appointed to the New Hampshire Supreme Court as an associate justice in 1983.

-Shortly after George H. W. Bush was sworn in as President, he nominated Souter for a seat on the United States Court of Appeals for the First Circuit.
-Souter had had seven years of judicial experience at the appellate level, four years at the trial court level, and ten years with the Attorney General's office.
+Shortly after George H. W. Bush was sworn in as president, he nominated Souter to a seat on the United States Court of Appeals for the First Circuit.
+Souter had had seven years of judicial experience at the appellate level, four years at the trial court level, and ten years with the attorney general's office.
 He was confirmed by unanimous consent of the Senate on April 27, 1990.